locnnil/env-inject-doc/README.md

 ### During Build:

-- An application responsible for dynamically exporting environment variables is added to the snap's [command chain](https://snapcraft.io/docs/snapcraft-app-and-service-metadata#heading--command-chain).
+- An application responsible for dynamically exporting environment variables is added to the needed apps's [command chain](https://snapcraft.io/docs/snapcraft-app-and-service-metadata#heading--command-chain).

 ### At Runtime: